-- 1. The person in question is not a current or former Executive1 of the Company or a related company ("Group Companies"). - 2.
-Over the past 5 years a Close Relative2 of the person has not been an Executive1 of any Group Companies. - 3.
-The following items are not currently applicable to the person and have not been applicable to the person in the past 5 years: - (1) The person is a large shareholder of the Company (a person who directly or indirectly controls voting rights worth 10% or more of total voting rights in the Company) or an Executive1 of such a large shareholder. - (2) The person directly or indirectly controls voting rights worth 10% or more of total voting rights in Group Companies or is an Executive1 of such a large shareholder. - (3) The person is a Person for whom Group Companies are Important Clients3 or who is an Executive1 of such an entity. - (4) The person is an Executive1 of an Important Client of Group Companies4. - (5) The person is an Executive 1 of an Important Lender to Group Companies 5. - (6) The person is affiliated with an auditing firm performing the Company's statutory audits. - (7) The person is a consultant, an accounting professional or a legal professional (in the case that a group such as a corporation or association performs such a role, a person affiliated with that group) that has received from Group Companies money compensation or other assets to a total value of more than 10 million yen annually. - (8) The person is a recipient of donations or grants from Group Companies (in the case that a group such as a legal corporation or association is such a recipient, a person affiliated with that group) of more than 10 million yen annually. - (9) The person is an Executive1 of a company to which Group Companies appoint Directors (regardless of whether such Directors are executive or non-executive). - 4.
-None of the person's Close Relatives are persons in regards to whom Items (1) to (9) of paragraph 3 above apply (but limited to cases where such a Close Relative is an Important Person6).
+- 1. The person in question is not a current or former Executive of the Company or a related company ("Group Companies"). - 2.
+Over the past 5 years a Close Relative of the person has not been an Executive of any Group Companies. - 3.
+The following items are not currently applicable to the person and have not been applicable to the person in the past 5 years: - (1) The person is a large shareholder of the Company (a person who directly or indirectly controls voting rights worth 10% or more of total voting rights in the Company) or an Executive of such a large shareholder. - (2) The person directly or indirectly controls voting rights worth 10% or more of total voting rights in Group Companies or is an Executive of such a large shareholder. - (3) The person is a Person for whom Group Companies are Important Clients or who is an Executive of such an entity. - (4) The person is an Executive1 of an Important Client of Group Companies. - (5) The person is an Executive1 of an Important Lender to Group Companies. - (6) The person is affiliated with an auditing firm performing the Company's statutory audits. - (7) The person is a consultant, an accounting professional or a legal professional (in the case that a group such as a legal corporation or association is such a recipient, a person affiliated with that group) that has received from Group Companies a large amount of money or other assets other than remuneration for directors (and other officers). - (8) The person is a recipient of a large amount of donations or grants from Group Companies (in the case that a group such as a legal corporation or association is such a recipient, a person affiliated with that group). - (9) The person is an Executive of a company to which Group Companies appoint Directors (regardless of whether such Directors are executive or non-executive). - 4.
+None of the person's Close Relatives are persons, regarding to whom Items (1) to (9) of paragraph 3 above apply (but limited to cases where such a Close Relative is an Important Person).